-We are making changes to the way that people need to prove their identity when applying for a licence.
+We have made changes to the way that people need to prove their identity when applying for a licence.

 The SIA is obliged to follow the identity document requirements of the Disclosure and Barring Service (DBS), which are set by the Home Office.

-These changes will bring us into line with evolving central government guidelines.
+These changes bring us into line with evolving central government guidelines.

 When will these changes come into effect?

-These new rules will come into effect on 15 February 2019.
+These new rules came into effect as of 15 February 2019.

 What are the changes?

-- Until now, people renewing their licence or applying for a licence in an additional sector have only been asked to submit identity documents in certain circumstances – for example, if they have changed their address since their previous application.
-From 15 February our full document requirements will apply to everyone, regardless of whether they are applying for a new licence, renewing their existing licence or applying for a licence in an additional sector.
+- Prior to the change, people renewing their licence or applying for a licence in an additional sector were only asked to submit identity documents in certain circumstances – for example, if they had changed their address since their previous application.
+As of 15 February our full document requirements apply to everyone, regardless of whether they are applying for a new licence, renewing their existing licence or applying for a licence in an additional sector.

-- This will mean that people who previously would not have been asked to complete their application at the post office will now be required to do so.
+- This means that people who previously would not have been asked to complete their application at the post office will now be required to do so.